aljedaxi/zettel/pages/z_the_falcondale_collection.md

 > McCulloch walked into the common room of this place in the evening and there was Norbert Weiner sitting there, reading and Warren said ... you've got all these blind people who can't see, I'm trying to make a machine to enable them to read with their ears
 > ... scan the print with a photo-electric cell which ... is going to encounter this I when this line is broken it makes a sound and when it encounters the 1 this line is broken it makes a different sound.
 > ...
 If we have The solids are photo electric cells and the circles are oscillators.
-You set up a  vibration between a  photo electric cell and oscillator ...
+You set up a  vibration between a  photo electric cell and oscillator ... this is not a circuit you see.
+It is a schematic diagram of how you would do this.
 >
 ##
 > ... they talked a lot at night